Big Bay, Michigan

 Big Bay is an unincorporated community in Marquette County of the U.S. state of Michigan.
 It is a census-designated place (CDP) for statistical purposes and does not have any legal status as an incorporated municipality.
-As of the 2020 census, the CDP had a population of 257.
-The community is located within Powell Township near the shore of "Big Bay" on Lake Superior.
+As of the 2020 census, the CDP had a population of 257, down from 319 in 2010.
+The community is located within Powell Township near the shore of Big Bay on Lake Superior.

 Although the Big Bay community is served by the Marquette ZIP code 49855, the Big Bay post office with ZIP code 49808, serves a much larger area to the west and south of the community and CDP, including portions of Powell Township as well as Ishpeming, Champion, Michigamme, and Ely townships.

 History

 Big Bay was established in 1875 by people involved in the lumber industry.

 Geography

+Big Bay is in northern Marquette County, 28 mi northwest of Marquette, the county seat, and 51 mi by road east of L'Anse.